tensorpack/tensorpack/docs/tutorial/extend/dataflow.md

 Optionally, you can implement the `__len__` and `reset_state` method.
 The detailed semantics of these three methods are explained in the [API documentation](../../modules/dataflow.html#tensorpack.dataflow.DataFlow).
+If you're writing a complicated DataFlow, make sure to read the API documentation for the semantics.

 DataFlow implementations for several well-known datasets are provided in the [dataflow.dataset](../../modules/dataflow.dataset.html)